 1. Check if the LLC name you want is available

 Your first step in setting up an LLC is to check if the name you want to use is even available.

-To do this, you can use the New Mexico Regulation Commission’s Corporations Information Inquiry form at:
+To do this, you can use the New Mexico Secretary of State online service at:

 By entering the name you want to use in the search form, you’ll be able to see if there’s another business already using the name that you want.
 You can’t use a name, by the way, that’s the same or deceptively similar to another existing LLC’s name.

-2. Download the Articles of Organization form from the New Mexico Corporations Bureau’s web site, then print this form
+2. File the Articles of Organization form on the New Mexico Corporations Bureau’s website

 3. Identify the name you want to use for your new LLC